 Extra space – Vegas has some incredible shops and boutiques.
 Use all that extra space you’ve saved with this guide to bring home souvenirs and gifts.
 Your friends and family will thank you.

 If you follow the guide above, you’ll have all your Vegas essentials.
-If there’s something you absolutely can’t live without, feel free to pack it.
+If there’s something you absolutely can’t hhtest3281 without, feel free to pack it.
 Just keep in mind that your hotel will usually offer complimentary toiletries and other sundries.

 Football season is back, and that means gameday drinking is back as well.
 For many people enjoying an alcoholic beverage or two (or many more) goes hand-in-hand with their football watching experience.
 As a company that focuses on treating hangovers, here at Hangover Heaven we have an understandable interest in any kinds of events that […]

 I’m often asked by patients and friends about the latest nutritional craze or health fad, particularly as it relates to hangover prevention or treatment.
 Surely, you’ve seen some of the latest trends for combatting anxiety, hangovers, or other ailments.
 Some of these trends have no scientific evidence to support their popularity, but one I can […]

 There is more than one way to ruin your Vegas vacation.
 While a hangover can certainly put the brakes on your fun, different obstacles like colds and other illnesses, dehydration, and low energy levels can also prevent you from enjoying Las Vegas to the fullest.
 I’m often asked about “boosts” that can help provide energy […]